timwebster9/mesos-ansible/README.md

 Based on https://github.com/AnsibleShipyard/ansible-mesos and updated for RHEL 7.3

+## Requirements
+The following must be installed on your host:
+* VirtualBox
+* Vagrant
+* Ansible

+If you are running from Windows or don't want to install Ansible, you can change to use [Ansible local provisioner](https://www.vagrantup.com/docs/provisioning/ansible_local.html). e.g. in the Vagrantfile:

+    slave.vm.provision "ansible_local" do |ansible|

 ## Usage
 This can run against a Vagrant box for testing.
 The box provided is RHEL 7.3 and needs to be registered using your Red Hat Developer Program subscription credentials.